nvsukhanov/rxPoweredUp/README.md

 Following examples use experimental navigator.bluetooth browser API to connect to Bluetooth devices, which is not yet fully supported by all browsers.
-Web Bluetooth API is not available in NodeJS, however, it is may by possible to use libraries which provide similar API.
+Web Bluetooth API is not available in Node.js, however, it may be possible to use libraries which provide similar API.

 ### Async